soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-07 Number of Positions on a Preference and/or Waiting List.* ::

 The maximum number of positions on a preference and/or waiting list shall be determined by the Department's Permit Division so as to provide a reasonable number of potential applicants for the permits currently available as well as to fill future vacancies as they arise.
 In no event shall a preference and/or waiting list exceed one hundred (100) positions.
-After the initial issuance of the one hundred permits authorized by § 17-307(b)(3), the Permits Division may supplement a preference and/or waiting list with additional names pursuant to the procedures specified in § 20-04 through 20-06.
-Prior to supplementing a preference and/or waiting list by giving notice and an opportunity to apply for a waiting list position to a particular preference group, in accordance with the procedures outlined in § 20-04 through 20-06, the Permits Division shall first notify and solicit applications for a preference and/or waiting list from all persons known to the Department who are in all superior preference categories.
+After the initial issuance of the one hundred permits authorized by § 17-307(b)(3), the Permits Division may supplement a preference and/or waiting list with additional names pursuant to the procedures specified in 24 RCNY §§ 20-04 through 20-06.
+Prior to supplementing a preference and/or waiting list by giving notice and an opportunity to apply for a waiting list position to a particular preference group, in accordance with the procedures outlined in 24 RCNY §§ 20-04 through 20-06, the Permits Division shall first notify and solicit applications for a preference and/or waiting list from all persons known to the Department who are in all superior preference categories.
 Those in a superior preference category will be given priority over those in a lower preference category in the filling of any vacancy.